Student Teaching Eligibility

 Click on the links below to view individual presentations by topic:

-- Role of Cooperating Teacher
+- Role of the Cooperating Teacher *

-- Role of University Supervisor
+- Role of the University Supervisor

 - Student Teaching Expectations & Policies